LS-Lab/KeYmaeraX-release/keymaerax-webui/src/main/resources/examples/README.md

-KeYmaera 4 Examples
+KeYmaera X Examples
 ===================

-This directory contains examples for KeYmaera 4.
+This directory contains examples for KeYmaera X.

 The examples directory structure is: